-Nearly all up front costs, such as transportation, lodging and $10 / day for food expenses, can be provided as an interest free loan which will eventually be paid back at $25 / week (that is in addition to your $26.84 tuition loan payment).
+Nearly all up front costs such as transportation, lodging, and $10 per day for food expenses can be provided as an interest free loan which will eventually be paid back at $25 per week (which is in addition to your $26.84 tuition loan payment).
 However, students will still need to bring a non-refundable $100 registration fee on the first day of class and $70 for CDL licensing and testing.

 Payment for meals is the students responsibility, but if needed, Stevens will provide a no-interest loan of $70 per week to cover the cost of meals.

 If lodging is needed, Stevens will finance the costs for you and you’ll owe nothing up front.
 The cost of lodging is payroll deducted at $25 per week until the full cost is paid (usually about $200).
 Most students who require lodging assistance will attend the Texas training academy and will reside at the following hotel with 1 or more roomates: Crosslands Extended Stay Hotel

 Yes, the up front tuition fee is $4,200.